 Markup & Discount Calculator

-For all percentage increase (markup) and percent off (discount) calculations, there are five potential variables.
-You may not always care about them, and in fact, you may not even be aware of them, but they are nonetheless there.
-Don't let this be off-putting.
-The user needs only provide values for two of the five, and the calculator will calculate the other three.
-More below
+For all percentage increase (markup) and percent off (discount) calculations, there are five possible variables.
+You may not always need them, and you may not even be aware of them, but they are always present.
+Do not let this discourage you.
+The user provides values for only two of the five, and the calculator computes the remaining three.
+More below…

 Information

-Note: Whether you explicitly enter a markup or a discount percentage, the calculator always calculates the other.
-A user can't provide both.
-The results need to be kept in sync.
-A 10% increase is always 9.0909...% off.
-That fact never changes.
+Note: Whether you enter a markup percentage or a discount percentage, the calculator always computes the other.
+A user cannot provide both.
+The results must stay consistent.
+A 10% increase always equals 9.0909…% off.
+That relationship does not change.

 Percentage Increase Calculator

-To calculate a particular percentage increase, the user enters these two values:
+To calculate a specific percentage increase, enter these values:

 - Enter “Net Amount.”